FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch8.md

 - A disadvantage is complex sharing, plus poor address space utilization.
 - One address space per user process, all of them shared with one address space for the operating system (Figure 8.8).
 The operating system (supervisor) can be shared between all processes.
 This scheme has the following trade-offs:

-Figure 8.8: One address space per user process, all of them shared with one address space for the operating system
+<Figures figure="8-8">One address space per user process, all of them shared with one address space for the operating system</Figures>

 - Good process isolation.
 - Good sharing of resources and services.